iOffice/heimdall/README.md

 ## Usage

 When the application starts, it will attempt to register itself as a Marathon subscriber.
-Once registered as a callback, Heimdall will start listening for change events from Marathon, reloading its dynamic routing config on each change.
+Once registered Heimdall will start listening for change events from Marathon, reloading its dynamic routing config on each change.